-- 8.7 The Chief Finance Officer, in conjunction with the Head of Policy, Performance and Governance is responsible for the development and maintenance of a policy to prevent fraud and corruption and for submitting it for approval to the Strategy and Resources Committee, prior to obtaining approval from full Council. - 8.8 It is the responsibility of Heads of Service to make the relevant staff aware of the requirements of the protocol for addressing the issues raised by the Criminal Finances Act 2017and the Money Laundering Regulations 2017 and the Terrorism Act 2006.
+- 8.7 The Director of Finance and Resources is responsible for the development and maintenance of a policy to prevent fraud and corruption and for submitting it for approval to the Strategy and Resources Committee, prior to obtaining approval from full Council. - 8.8 It is the responsibility of Directors to make the relevant staff aware of the requirements of the protocol for addressing the issues raised by the Proceeds of Crime Act 2002 and the Money Laundering Regulations 2007 and the Terrorism Act 2000.